xiangjjj/implicit_alignment/README.md

 # Implicit Class-Conditioned Domain Alignment for Unsupervised Domain Adaptation
-This is the code for our paper: Implicit Class-Conditioned Domain Alignment for Unsupervised Domain Adaptation.
+This is the code for our ICML2020 paper: Implicit Class-Conditioned Domain Alignment for Unsupervised Domain Adaptation.

-The code was adapted from https://github.com/thuml/MDD.
+The code was in part adapted from https://github.com/thuml/MDD.
 ## Installation
 Install implicit alignment and its dependencies as a Python module:
 ```bash